programmer-1991/gamers-digest/README.md

 ### User stories

-### Epic 1: User Authentication
+### Epic 1: Account Management
-This epic focuses on user account management, including registration, login/logout.

 - User Account Registration (MUST HAVE)
-- Easy Login from Landing Page (MUST HAVE)
+- Login to user account (MUST HAVE)
 - Log out of User account (MUST HAVE)
+- Delete user account (SHOULD HAVE)
+- Restore your password (COULD HAVE)
 - Create a list of favourites (COULD HAVE)
+- Full Control Over User Accounts (WON'T HAVE)

-### Epic 2: Content Management
+### Epic 2: User Interaction
-This epic deals with the core functionalities of the blog, such as creating, reading, editing, and deleting posts, as well as interacting with posts through comments and likes.

-- Create, Edit & Delete News Posts (MUST HAVE)
+- Open a news post (MUST HAVE)
-- See Post Overview (SHOULD HAVE)
-- Open a post (MUST HAVE)
+- Open a game post (MUST HAVE)
 - Leave a comment on a post (COULD HAVE)
-- Bookmark Blog Posts (COULD HAVE)
-- Like/ Unlike Blog Posts (COULD HAVE)
+- Leave a review on a game (COULD HAVE)
-- Receive Validating Messages (SHOULD HAVE)
-- Follow Other Users (WON'T HAVE)
+- Manage content items (WON'T HAVE)

-### Epic 3: Administration & Analytics
+### Epic 3: Site Management
-This epic encompasses administrative control over the site, including user account management and content moderation, as well as tracking user engagement.
+- Manage news items (MUST HAVE)

-- Admin - Manage Blog Posts (MUST HAVE)
+- Manage game items (MUST HAVE)
+- Receive confirmation messages (SHOULD HAVE)
+- Receive validation messages (SHOULD HAVE)
-- Admin - Categorize Blog Posts (SHOULD HAVE)
+- Categorize news posts (COULD HAVE)
-- Admin - Full Control Over User Accounts (COULD HAVE)
+- Categorize game posts (COULD HAVE)
-- Admin - Track User Engagement and Analytics (WON'T HAVE)
+- Track User Engagement and Analytics (WON'T HAVE)

-### Epic 4: User Experience & Accessibility
+### Epic 4: User Experiences
-This epic is focused on the overall user experience on the site, such as the appearance of the homepage, ease of navigation, and accessibility of information.

-- Navigate through a well-designed website (MUST HAVE)
-- Make the landing page Visually Appealing (SHOULD HAVE)
+- Make the interface visually Appealing (MUST HAVE)
-- Navigate to About Us (SHOULD HAVE)
+- Have access to page about website (SHOULD HAVE)
-- Site pagination for easy navigation (SHOULD HAVE)
+- Paginate lists for easy navigation (SHOULD HAVE)
-- Receive Page Error Messages (SHOULD HAVE)
+- Receive page load error Messages (SHOULD HAVE)

 ## Database
 - __News application database schema__